Tughlugh Timur: Conversion to Islam

-Tughlugh was converted by a Muslim cleric Mauláná Arshad-ud-Din, who unwittingly trespassed on the game-preserves of Tughlugh.
-Tughlugh ordered the cleric before him and demanded to know the reason for the cleric's interference with his hunting.
-The cleric answered that he wasn't aware that he was trespassing.
+Tughlugh was converted by a Muslim cleric Mauláná Arshad al-Din, son of Shaykh Jamal al-Din, who had unwittingly trespassed on the game-preserves of Tughlugh.
+Tughlugh ordered the shaykh before him and demanded to know the reason for interfering with his hunting.
+Jamal al-Din answered that he wasn't aware that he was trespassing.
 At this point, Tughlugh noticed that the cleric was Persian, and Tughlugh said that "a dog was worth more than a Persian."
 The cleric responded, "Yes, if we had not the true faith, we should indeed be worse than dogs."
 Puzzled, Tughlugh ordered the cleric to explain the "true faith"; thus was Tughlugh taught the doctrines of Islam.
 Thereafter, Tughlugh embraced Islam.
 This act resulted in the amirs of Moghulistan doing the same, although the general population of the region was slower in converting.
-According to an account He received circumcision, and on the same day 160,000 people shaved their heads and confessed Islam.
+According to Tarikh-i-Rashidi “He received circumcision, and on the same day 160,000 people shaved their heads and confessed Islam."